Which License should you choose Structural or Ag License?

-In 1997, the Legislature amended the Structural Pest Control Act to give some applicators the option of licensing with Structural Pest Control Service or Texas Department of Agriculture (TDA).
+In 1997, the Legislature amended the Structural Pest Control Act to give some applicators the option of licensing with Structural Pest Control Board (SPCB) or Texas Department of Agriculture (TDA).
 As of Sept.
-1, 2007, the SPCB became the Structural Pest Control Service, a part of TDA.
-A person who performs pest control work on growing plants, trees, shrubs, turf, other horticultural plants or rights-of-way can license with TDA in the Ag or structural categories.
-The applicators follow different laws and regulations.
+1, 2007, the SPCB became the Structural Pest Control Service (SPCS), a part of TDA.

 - Employed by a political subdivision, cemetery or government-owned golf course;

-- Hold a TDA commercial, noncommercial or NCPS license;
+- Hold a TDA commercial, noncommercial or Noncommercial Political Subdivision license;

 - Comply with annual continuing education required by TDA.

-- Applicators who work for public or municipal golf course and apply pesticides on turf, trees or shrubs can license with either agency.
+- Applicators who work for public or municipal golf course and apply pesticides on turf, trees or shrubs can license with either program, Structural or Ag.

 - licensed as a commercial, noncommercial or noncommercial political subdivision applicator in the use categories covering the proposed pesticide use; or